cfgnunes/opencv-python-examples/README.md

 ### Prerequisites

 This section assumes Ubuntu 14.04 (also tested on Ubuntu 16.04), but the procedure is similar for other Linux distributions.
-The prerequisites to build the source is to install the following packages:
+The prerequisites is to install the following packages:
 ```sh
 sudo apt-get -y install python-opencv
 ```